DANIELLE CHUTINTHRANOND, CERAMIC ARTIST

 for all the good things in life!

 Where does your love for pottery come from?

 I always knew that I wanted to be an artist, but as the daughter of an immigrant family that was not an acceptable career path for me.
 Doctors and lawyers were acceptable professions in my family.
 At age five, when I said I wanted to be an artist.
 That did not go over well.
 So, I graduated college with a degree in physics and I got a job in software programming.
 I later transitioned into user experience design and research, but that wasn’t what I was meant to do.
 After eight years, I reached a breaking point and decided that was not the path for me.

 When did Monsoon pottery officially start?

 Once I got in the clay studio, I was like “Oh yeah, this feels right.”
-I have an autodidactic personality, and I wanted to teach myself everything.
-I was constantly on YouTube watching throwing videos of these crazy Japanese and Korean masters, and then asking my teacher how to do what they where doing.
-Yes, I was one of those super annoying students asking a million questions, but that’s because I was so interested!
+I have an auto-didactic personality, and I wanted to teach myself everything.
+I was constantly on YouTube watching throwing videos and then asking my teacher how to do what they where doing.

 Lillstreet is great because when you take a class, they let you use the studio for free.
 All you have to do is pay for clay.
 I was in the studio all the time!
 And studio time was good for me because it was very healing.
 About a year later, Monsoon pottery was born.